igorski/efflux-tracker/README.md

 INSTRUMENTS also reference _MODULES_.
 A MODULE is basically an effects processor.
 Each instrument can have its output routed through multiple processors before its output is mixed into the master channel (by the _AudioService_).

+All model types are generated through their respected _FACTORIES_.
+The factory should be able to create a new instance of the model type, as well as be able to assemble an instance from a _serialized_ version. _SERIALIZERS_ are separate files (to minimize file size of the Tiny player that should only be able to assemble (deserialize) serialized songs).

 ### Efflux song model and Vuex